 Now, storage pools are how SoftNAS manages all of our storage.
-In order to create one of these pools, we go through a simple wizard that should look relatively similar to the last wizard.
+To create one of these pools, we go through a simple wizard that should look relatively similar to the last wizard.
 We’re trying to keep things very similar and very comfortable with regards to the UI, and we’re trying to abstract you from the heavy lifting that’s going on in the background.
 Now, as far as the pool’s concerned, we are going to give it a name.
 I could call this S3 data just so I know that this pool’s going to be made up of our S3 disk and this is where I’m going to have everything ultimately residing.
 Now, once we’re giving it a pool name, we do have the ability to introduce different levels of RAID.
 In my situation, if we’re using S3 disks, we’ve already got an incredible level of redundancy, so I’m just simply going to choose RAID 0 to get some increase in performance striping across all those disks that we’re using in this pool.

 Once we’ve defined our RAID level, we select the disk we’d like to participate or assign to this pool, and then we have the option to enable encryption at the SoftNAS pool level.
-So disk encryption is provided by the host provider.
+So disk encryption is provided by the hosting provider.
 LUKS encryption is provided by SoftNAS in this case.
 Once we’re happy with those selections, we can go ahead and create this pool.
 Once the pool’s defined, we can then create access points or particular volumes and LUNs that our consumers or creators of data can connect to, to either read or write data to that S3 back in, in this case.

 So we’ve got a storage pool called S3 data.
 We then go to our volumes and LUNs tab to create those shares that our users are going to use to connect to.
 In this particular instance, maybe we want to store all of our Windows users’ home drives on this S3 pool, and we’re going to create a volume name.
 Volume name’s important because that’s going to be the root name of your export and the root name of your CIFS share, so we want it to be something that fits within the naming parameters of your organization.
 We then assign it to one of those storage pools.
 S3 data’s the only one we happen to have right now, but once we have that created, we’re going to choose the file system we’d like to apply to this share.